Roots of random functions: A framework for local universality: Universality theorems

 \subsection{Comparing local statistics}

 For simplicity, let us first focus on the complex roots of $F_n$.
 These roots form a random point set on the plane.

 The first interesting local statistics is the density.
 In order to understand the density around a point $z$, we consider the unit disk $ B(z, 1)$ centered at $z$.
-By normalization, we can assume that the number of roots in this disk is typically of order $\Theta (1)$.
-The number of roots in the disk can be written as where $\zeta_1, \zeta_2, \dots$ are the roots of $F_n$, and $f$ is the indicator function of $B(z,1)$; in other words, $f(x)=1 $ if $x \in B(z,1)$ and zero otherwise.
+In practice, the radius of the disk is chosen so that the number of roots in it is typically of order $\Theta (1)$.
+The expected number of roots in the disk can be written as where $\zeta_1, \zeta_2, \dots$ are the roots of $F_n$, and $f$ is the indicator function of $B(z,1)$; in other words, $f(x)=1 $ if $x \in B(z,1)$ and zero otherwise.

 If one is interested in the pairwise correlation between the roots near $z$, then it is natural to look at where $f(x,y)$ is the indicator function of $B(z,1)^2 :=B(z,1) \times B(z,1)$; in other words, $f(x,y)=1 $ if both $x, y \in B(z,1)$ and zero otherwise.